-Struggling with the idea of what to wear to work, or how to plan your wardrobe when you're returning to the workforce after a break?
-Whether you've been on maternity leave, or an extended holiday (lucky you!), we understand it can be overwhelming when you start to think about going back to work.
+Struggling with the idea of what to wear to work?
+You are not alone!
+Whether you're coming out of lockdown, starting a new job, or returning to the workforce after maternity leave, we understand it can be overwhelming.
 Keep reading for our top tips on how to (re)plan your office wardrobe.

 Clear out your wardrobe

 It's can be quite disheartening when you go to get dressed for work and find that none of your clothes fit you anymore, or that there's nothing you enjoy wearing.
 Before you return to work, be honest with yourself about what works for you in your current wardrobe.
 For those of you that are returning after maternity leave, you may find that your body shape has changed - when I returned to work, I realised I'd gone up a size in my hips.
 Keeping my pre-baby and pre-pregnancy clothes in my wardrobe was making dressing for work a nightmare, but clearing them out also cleared my mind, and helped me plan my purchases carefully.

 There are two aspects to this, particularly if you are returning to work after having a child and are no longer working full time.

 The first is to work out how many outfits you need, based on how many days you are working.
 If you're back in the office part-time, you'll need less clothes than you had previously.
 For example, if you're working 2 days a week, and you don't like repeating outfits too often, you might find you can get by with 2 skirts, 2 tops, and 2 dresses, which is 6 outfits.
 Add a blazer and some accessories, and you'll feel like you have plenty of options.